• School Nomination

 3. Community service (20%)

-• A reflection on “The science of building a better tomorrow”
+• A reflection on “The Science of Discovery:Shaping a Better Tomorrow”

 Nominees must submit an essay (English max.
 400 words; or Chinese max.
 600 characters) or a video presentation in English or Cantonese (3 minutes max.) describing their passion for science and mathematics, and their achievements in this category.
 They should also reflect on how they have used their skills and accomplishments to contribute to wider society.
 This should mention:

-• How their expertise in science and mathematics has helped them to achieve personal growth, and also drive positive change in their school or community in the past year
+• How your expertise in science or mathematics has fostered personal growth and empowered you to drive positive change or innovation in your school or community over the past year

 • Specific subject-related goals for the past year and any setbacks or difficulties encountered along the way

-• Key lessons learned from their experiences and how they can be applied to enact wider social impact and create a better tomorrow for all
+• Key lessons learned from your experiences and how they can be applied to enact wider social impact and create a better tomorrow for all

 • Awards and other forms of recognition